Chassimp76/Throwaway/README.md

 # Throwaway

-This is a readmen file
+This is a readme file